cloudmesh-project/reu-2014/doc/source/ChefGuide.rst

 *Username, password, hostname, and node name will depend on the node you choose and its particular properties*

 4. Click Enter (wait time will vary)
-  a.
-If problems are encountered, check for correct hostname, username, password, and node name.
+  *	If problems are encountered, check for correct hostname, username, password, and node name.
 Also, check to verify if a port number is needed based on the node selected. *If necessary check out the Chef Fundamentals Webinar link for setting up a node, which can be found on the Apache Big Data Stack page*
-  b.
-You will know that the connection is complete when the following is exhibited "Chef Client finished, 0/0 resources updated …"
+  *	You will know that the connection is complete when the following is exhibited "Chef Client finished, 0/0 resources updated …"

 5. Login to Hosted Enterprise Chef

 6. After viewing the Nodes tab, if node is not visible already, refresh the web page and your node should be displayed under "Node Name"
-  a.
-Clicking on the node will display further details
+  *	Clicking on the node will display further details
-    i.
-Take a look at the "Details", "Attributes", and "Permissions" tabs
+    *	Take a look at the "Details", "Attributes", and "Permissions" tabs